Visiting Mount Rainier National Park: Complete Guide 2026

 We visited Mount Rainier as the first stop of our Washington trip, and it took us about an hour and 40 minutes from Sea-Tac.

-The entrance fee to Mount Rainier is $30 per private vehicle.
+The entrance fee to Mount Rainier is about $30 per private vehicle.

 Tip: The America the Beautiful Pass will give you access to all National Parks in the United States for a year.